michaeljacquemart/cli-pwned/README.md

 $ holidate country [year]
 ```

-[ ] indicates that the argument is optional, the default value beeing the current year.
+[ ] indicates that the argument is optional.
+The default value beeing the current year.

 # Install
 ### Node.js and npm

  Simply go to the official [Node.JS website](https://nodejs.org/en/) and follow the instructions (for Ubuntu/Debian, the instructions are [here](https://github.com/nodesource/distributions/blob/master/README.md)).

 ### npm packages

 [country-list](https://www.npmjs.com/package/country-list), to convert the country name onto a country code

 [axios](https://www.npmjs.com/package/axios), to perform HTTP requests

 [chalk](https://www.npmjs.com/package/chalk), to add some colors in your terminal

 [figlet](https://www.npmjs.com/package/figlet), add some style to your terminal